PolyVinalDistillate/zForth/README.md

             nInputBytes = SOURCE_GetBytes(pInputBuf);   //Fill buffer from some source pBufPos = pInputBuf;                        //Set buffer pointer to start }
+        //NOTE: It is possible that no more bytes are available from the source.
+        //In this case, nInputBytes will still be equal to 0, after the above 'if'
+        //and zf_Main_Update_Fxn will be called with nBytes = 0.
+This is as intended.

         nBytes = nInputBytes;                                  //Bytes available
         zf_result r = zf_Main_Update_Fxn(pBufPos, &nBytes);    //Feed data to zForth.
         nInputBytes -= nBytes;                                 //Bytes used subtracted